 Medicinal and Health benefits of Fig

 Figs and their leaves are full of nutrients and improve health[19,20].
 Not only the fruit but also the leaves, bark and latex are beneficial and were used as traditional medicines.
-It also provide home remedies and they cure digestion, metabolism , constipation and blood sugar.
+It also provides home remedies and they cure digestion, metabolism , constipation and blood sugar.
 Due to the phenolic compounds in them , they cure many ailments.
 Some of them are discussed below: